famura/SimuRLacra/Pyrado/doc/source/examples/panda3d_basic_experiment.rst

     r_pole, r_rail = 0.01, 0.005

 Now it is neccessary to determine a fixed value as a **scaling attribute** to enable a handy use of the camera, concerning zooming, rotation and translation.
 This is due to the cameras unchangeable size.
-It is recommended to choose a value thats dependent on the length-properties of a bigger if not the main primitive object
+It is recommended to choose a value thats dependent on the length-properties of a bigger if not the main primitive object.
+You have to multiply the **scaling attribute** with every position and scaling of your models (not the rotation!).

 .. code-block:: python

     self._scale = 10 / l_pole
+    self.example_box.setX(l_pole * self._scale)
+    self.example_box.setScale(r_pole * self._scale)

 Setting a **window title** is *not absolutely neccessary*, but very much recommended and easily done